vegedy/dwm/README.md

 ## Modifications

-The modifications and patches applied to the original dwm source code have been made by [Your Name].
+The modifications and patches applied to the original dwm source code have been made by Benito Zenz.
 These changes are also released under the MIT/X Consortium License.

 ## License